 Contact us at 928-778-1058 or firstname.lastname@example.org to arrange a Spiritual Travel journey for your group.

 Apab'yan Tew is an Ajq'ij, a Day Keeper, spiritual guide, dancer and musician, of the sacred K'iche' Maya tradition from the village of Nawalja' in Sololá of the Guatemalan highlands.
-His ceremonial work most often takes place in caves, engaging the resident energies of the natural site and timing of the Tzolkin calendar in conjunction with needs of communities or individuals.
+His ceremonial work most often takes place in caves, engaging the resident energies of the natural site and timing of the Cholq'ij calendar in conjunction with needs of communities or individuals.
 During these times he becomes a living mirror and spiritual conduit.
+Sought after as a speaker and consultant, we are fortunate to have Tat Apab'yan traveling with us as translator, not only for language but also of Maya traditions in a way we may experience them more deeply.

 The Lacandón Maya live deep in the rainforest now known as the Lacandón Biosphere.
 Some anthropologists claim they are the direct descendants of the Ancient Maya who built Palenque, while others conjecture they came from the Yucatan to escape the conquistadors.
 Wherever their origins, the Lacandones have been rooted in the jungle for hundreds of years in relative isolation.
 Their appearance and native practices, which closely parallel the Classic Maya mythologies, set them apart from the Maya in other areas of Mexico.
 Their numbers are growing fewer, merely a few hundred, and since their t'o'ohil, or great one, Chan K'in Viejo passed in the late 1990s their spiritual traditions are nearly lost.